DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Frenzied Approach:** 3rd level_<br>
 You can go into a frenzy when you enter your rage.
 If you do so, for the duration of your rage you can make a single melee weapon attack as a bonus action on each of your turns after this one.

 The first time you use this feature, you suffer no ill effect.
-If you use this feature again before you finish<br> a long rest, you suffer one level of exhaustion<br> when your rage ends each time you use<br> it.
+If you use this feature again before you finish a long rest, you suffer one level of exhaustion when your rage ends each time you use it.

-When you finish a long rest, you<br> reduce your exhaustion level by 2,<br> instead of 1.
-Additionally, any<br> effect that removes exhaustion<br> reduces your exhaustion by 1<br> additional level.
+When you finish a long rest, you reduce your exhaustion level by 2, instead of 1.
+Additionally, any effect that removes exhaustion reduces your exhaustion by 1 additional level.

 ### Maniacal Rage
 _**Frenzied Approach:** 3rd level_<br>